ephbaum/ephbaum/README.md

 ## <span id="why-eph-baum">Why Eph Baum</span>?

-## Why Eph Baum?

-As you may guess, I was not born Eph Baum but legally I am now Eph Baum.
+As you may guess, I was not born Eph Baum though legally it is now my name.

 🎵
 > I am Eph